FOX2920/hotel_chatbot/README.md

 ### Step 2: Activate the Environment

-3. Activate your new environment:

    ```sh
    conda activate hotel-assistant
    ```

 ### Step 3: Install Required Packages

-4. Install the necessary packages using `pip`:

    ```sh
    pip install -r requirements.txt
    ```

-### Step 4: Prepare CSV Files

-5. Ensure you have the `room.csv` and `restaurant.csv` files in the project directory.
+### Step 4: Prepare CSV Files: Ensure you have the `room.csv` and `restaurant.csv` files in the project directory.

 ### Step 5: Set Up Environment Variables

-6. Create a `.env` file in the project directory with the following content:
+  Create a `.env` file in the project directory with the following content:

    ```dotenv
    GOOGLE_API_KEY="YOUR_API_KEY"